uscgongjianxin/traffic-sign-classifier/README.md

 5. Proceed Without a Key Pair

-In this case the AMI has a pre-configured user account and password, so you can select “Proceed without a key pair” and click the “Launch Instances” button (for real this time!).
+In this case the AMI has a pre-configured user account and password, so you can select “**Proceed without a key pair**” and click the “Launch Instances” button (for real this time!).

 Next, click the “View Instances” button to go to the EC2 Management Console and watch your instance boot.